bchanlee/rsna-lumbar/readme.md

 - [x] look at output from best checkpoints
 - [x] regression
 - [x] inference to generate coordinates by scaling to original image then cropping (etl/000d_use_models_to_generate_crops.py)
+- [x] how to use folds: combine predictions (not trained on whole dataset)

-- [ ] train full sagittal T2 dataset on kaggle GPU
+- [ ] train full sagittal T2 dataset on kaggle GPU (use !python in notebook, import sys github, and use .cuda in code)
 - [ ] slice localisation (can just use half) - assume slice given
 - [ ] update conda/pip environment list
 - [ ] cnn-transformer for localisation